metio/terraform-provider-k8s/docs/data-sources/stunner_l7mp_io_dataplane_v1alpha1_manifest.md

 - `command` (List of String) Entrypoint array.
 Defaults: 'stunnerd'.
 - `env` (Attributes List) List of environment variables to set in the stunnerd container. (see [below for nested schema](#nestedatt--spec--env))
 - `health_check_port` (Number) If specified, the health-check port.
-- `host_network` (Boolean) Host networking requested for the stunnerd pod to use the host's network namespace.
-Can be used to implement public TURN servers with Kubernetes.
+- `host_network` (Boolean) Host networking requested for the stunnerd pod to use the host's network namespace.Can be used to implement public TURN servers with Kubernetes.
 Defaults to false.
 - `image` (String) Container image name.
 - `image_pull_policy` (String) Image pull policy.
 One of Always, Never, IfNotPresent.
 - `replicas` (Number) Number of desired pods.
-This is a pointer to distinguish between explicit zero and not specified.
+This is a pointer to distinguish between explicit zero and notspecified.
 Defaults to 1.
 - `resources` (Attributes) Resources required by stunnerd. (see [below for nested schema](#nestedatt--spec--resources))
 - `security_context` (Attributes) SecurityContext holds pod-level security attributes and common container settings. (see [below for nested schema](#nestedatt--spec--security_context))
 - `termination_grace_period_seconds` (Number) Optional duration in seconds the stunnerd needs to terminate gracefully.
 Defaults to 3600 seconds.